-There are various hides from which leather clothes are made like calf, lamb, deer, cow, buffalo, caribou, reindeer, elk, moose, even pig just to mention a few.
-They are also various ways how the leather is tanned.
+Hides for leather clothes can be from calf, lamb, deer, cow, buffalo, caribou, reindeer, elk, moose, even pig, just to mention a few.
+The different leather types also vary by the way they were tanned.
 When the smooth side of the hide is made hairless and turned to be on the outside (right side) of the clothes, the leather is often called nappa leather.
-Nappa leather can be made from all kinds of skins.
+Nappa can be made from all kinds of skins.
 Sellers distinct between natural, slightly pigmented, pigmented and sanded nappa leather.
 Nappa leather can have either the natural grain or a corrected grain.

 Nappa leathers are very soft.
 Italian nappa leather usually has great quality.
 Deer leather is often a comparatively thick hide and can be sort of ‘stiff’.
 However, for coats a bit of stiffness may not be a bad thing.

 Deer leather items last for a lifetime.
 They may become a bit stiff over time.
 This means that with a lot of patience you can make the pants nearly stand all by themselves like Bavarian Lederhosen or thick motorcycle pants.
-Those kind of pants must be stiff because they are made for protection.
+Those kind of pants must have a stiff, tough hide because these pants serve for protection.
 Hides for non-protective clothes are thinner and hence show nice movement.
 Thin leather should also feel soft, more like skin.
 Go for soft thin leather for skirts and dresses, medium thin leather for pencil skirts, jackets and pants, thick for coats or protective gear.

-Speaking of lining, I recommend to carefully wash the lining at the crotch by pulling it a bit out of the leather.
-Here carefully means making sure that the leather doesn’t get wet during the washing and drying process.
+Speaking of lining, carefully wash the lining at the crotch by pulling it away from the leather.
+Make sure to not accidently wet the leather during washing and drying.

-Don’t buy leather when you don’t love the smell of leather.
-While the smell gets less with time, it will be around like a decent perfume whenever you wear it.
+Don’t buy leather when you don’t love the scent of leather.
+While the scent gets less with time, it will be around like a decent perfume whenever you wear it.

 Photos of me: G. Kramm